aamnah/notes/src/posts/mechanical_keyboard_notes.md

 Other things to consider

-- Low profile switches
+- Low profile switches (decreased height of the switch, for low profile keyboards)
-- Silent switches
+- Silent switches (Cherry MX Silent Red and Silent Black - minimises bottom-out and top out noise)
-- Speed switches (linear switches with decreased pre-travel (1-1.2mm) and travel (3.2-3.4mm))
+- Speed switches (Cherry MX Speed Silver - linear switches with decreased pre-travel (1-1.2mm) and travel (3.2-3.4mm))

 I like linear switches with about 50g actuation.
 That is a Cherry MX Red (or a Gateron Yellow).